thinker010/Discord-raspberry-pi-startup-notifier/README.md

 # Requirements

-**Basic knowledge of :**
-  1. python in linux.
+  1. Basic knowledge of python in linux.
-  2. terminal in linux.
+  2. Basic knowledge of terminal in linux.
-  3. and python apps.
+  3. Basic knowledge of python apps.

 1. Raspberry Pi with an Internet connection.
 2. python3: `sudo apt install python3`